-Also, you can use an existing SQL Server, but in my case, I will be using the default MS SQL Server Express.or over 100 thousand objects synchronization, a dedicated (full) MS SQL Server is recommended.
+Also, you can use an existing SQL Server, but in my case, I will be using the default MS SQL Server Express.
+If you are syncing over 100 thousand objects, a dedicated (full) MS SQL Server is recommended.

 This will work through the SQL Server Express database setup etc as shown below.
 This will take a little while, please exercise a little patience 😉

 This will open the “User Sign-in” methods as shown below.

 – I will be selecting “Pass-through Authentication“.